gerardnynkeu/Portfolio-Data-Analytics/Online Retail Exploratory Data Analysis Python/README.md

 ### <span style="color:#A93226"><b>Load the Data</b></span>

+The dataset was loaded using pandas from an Excel file named Online Retail.xlsx.
+Below is the initial setup:

+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt
+import seaborn as sns

 ### <span style="color:#A93226"><b>Data Cleaning</b></span>
 Handle missing values, remove unnecessary columns, and prepare the data for analysis.